Lip Balm Addiction?

 “It’s the best lip balm I’ve ever used.
 I had it around the house from when I was breastfeeding, never thought to try it for lips until fairly recently.
 I have Nuxe, La Mer and countless other lip products from all over the price spectrum.
 This is better by far as softening and protecting.
 And effects last long after the application wears off my lips.
 I don’t feel the need to constantly reapply.
 It’s also just excellent for really dry, cracked, peeling skin.
 It softens the upper layers and makes them super easy to exfoliate.
 It takes away that nasty, papery dry feeling on my hands, knees and elbows.
 It works so well at banishing callouses and those layers of dry heel that my husband sometimes gets.”

 Randy Schueller, a cosmetic chemist, explains in an article for Allure.com:

 “Lanolin is great for your skin because it’s a complex mixture of lipids that are very similar to the intercellular lipids” (cholesterol derivatives and free fatty acids) of the stratum corneum.”
 (The stratum corneum is the outer layer of skin that acts as a barrier to keep the good stuff in and the bad stuff out.)
 “That means lanolin is not only a good waterproofing agent, but it’s also very compatible with skin.
 It’s particularly good for softening skin because of its emollient properties.”
-But Schueller also warns that people should be careful before dabbing a big glob of Lansinoh on their lips because the compounds in lanolin can cause allergic reactions.
+But Schueller also warns that people should be careful before dabbing a big glob on their lips because the compounds in lanolin can cause allergic reactions.